CarlyLL/Enforced-alcohol-abstinence/README.md

 ### R Code excerpt 4: Probation data analysis
 To be added in due course.

-### R Code excerpt 5: Linking Probation and criminal courts datasets
+### R Code excerpt 5: Probation and magistrates person-event data linkage
-To be added in due course.
+This code details the steps taken to link person-events using the probation and magistrates' court records.

 ### R Code excerpt 6: Linked Probation and criminal courts data analysis
 To be added in due course.